 - Stomach cramps

-Users who are constantly overdoing it with loperamide are at risk for health problems and even death.
+Users constantly abusing loperamide are at risk for health problems and even death.
 Overdosing on the medication can cause the following side effects:

 - Urinary retention